 We know that the situation is a challenge, especially for our current international students.
 We continue to be available to support you.
 Contact us by e-mail if you have any questions or concerns.

 On this website we provide information on regulations, finances, residence permit and support under COVID-19.
-As information may chang, please check the websites listed below regularly for updates!
+As information may change, please check the websites listed below regularly for updates!

 Information from the University of Siegen